moredrowsy/react-carousel/README.md

 `useAutomate` is a hook to access and control the carousel slideshow automation.
 It requires a parameter of string `id` corresponding to carousel `Viewer`.
 It returns a `state` and `setState`.
-The`state` is a boolean to indicate if the slideshow automation is on/off.
+The `state` is a boolean to indicate if the slideshow automation is on/off.
-The`setState` allows control to turn on/off the automate slideshow.
+The `setState` allows control to turn on/off the automate slideshow.

-`useAutomate` can be used to create custom buttons to control the slideshow automation.
+`useAutomate` can be used to create a custom button to control the slideshow automation.

+### useDuration

+`src/Carousel/hooks/useDuration.ts`

+`useDuration` is a hook to access and control the carousel slideshow duration.
+It requires a parameter of string `id` corresponding to carousel `Viewer`.
+It returns a `state` and `setState`.
+The `state` is a number corresponding to the slideshow duration.
+The `setState` changes the slideshow duration between image transition.

+`useDuration` can be used to create a custom button to control the slideshow duration.

 ### useIndex